MunGell/awesome-for-beginners/README.md

 ## Contribute

-Contributions are welcome!
+Contributions are always welcome!
 See the [contribution guidelines](CONTRIBUTING.md).

 ## License